Canadian men turn heads as they beat the U.S. to near qualification for Qatar 2022

 "We're not there yet.
 We need some more points … I won't let these boys off the hook.
 They'll get a little bit of time to enjoy the moment and then we're back at it.
 And we've got to keep staying humble.
 Let's not get too far ahead of ourselves."

-El Salvador can't be looking forward to the Canadian men's visit.
+El Salvador (2-5-3, 11 points) can't be looking forward to the Canadian men's visit.
 Canada (6-0-4, 22 points) has won five straight, tops the eight-team standings and boasts a 12-0-4 record in three rounds of qualifying.

 The Canadians went ahead early on a chilly afternoon Sunday at Tim Hortons Field with an opportune goal through Cyle Larin and then stood their ground, bending but not breaking as the Americans — who had 64 per cent possession — probed the home defence without success.